10th - 16th November 2017 - Last Places

 Join award-winning landscape photographer Erez Marom on a photographic journey packed full of excitement, nature and visual bliss.
 You will be taken to the right place at the right time and together we will experience and shoot towering cliffs, peaceful beaches, tiny villages, gushing waterfalls and much more.
 With just the right amount of rewarding hikes, breathtaking mountain vistas, secret spots and great company, this will undoubtedly be an epic trip.

-Two different schedules are offered: Autumn (mid November), when the colors are still a bit green and mountaintops are sprinkled with a bit of snow - or winter (early January), when the landscape turns white.
 For those of you with a desire to venture further and experience more of the archipelago, there is an annex to the workshop (autumn schedule only) in which we'll cover the remote islands of Mykines and Suðuroy.

 We will meet for dinner at the lobby of our hotel (situated 2 minutes away from the airport!).
 During dinner we will get acquainted with the guide and participants and discuss the plans and weather conditions for the upcoming days.